What I Talk About When I Talk About Fountain Pens

 Hotel Stationery: The Langham Hong Kong

 I imagine that when my parents explained the stationery was for their child, the staff pictured an actual child.
-Not a grown adult with opinions about optimal gsm and texture.
-An actual child, small and sticky-fingered, expecting a colouring book.
+Not a grown adult with opinions about optimal paper texture.
+An actual child, small and sticky-fingered.
 The evidence supports this.

 Read More